-I-TEAM: 'More people will suffer' -- COVID-19's economic damage could cause more issues in virus-ravaged nursing homes
+I-TEAM: 'More people will suffer' — COVID-19's economic damage further threatens nursing homes

 Wednesday, June 17, 2020

-AUGUSTA, GA.
+AUGUSTA, Ga.
 (WRDW/WAGT) -- Nursing homes continue to be the hardest hit sector of the coronavirus pandemic.

 Now, the economic crisis from the virus has Georgia lawmakers slicing and dicing state funds, including critical nursing home resources.

 National estimates show one-third to as many as one-half of all COVID-19 deaths in the U.S. are coming from senior care facilities.
 Budget cuts are coming while nursing homes continue to fight outbreaks.